Engee documentation

 CyclicPrefix — length of the cyclic prefix

-• Normal - Use this value to specify a normal cyclic prefix.
-This parameters corresponds to 14 OFDM characters in the slot.
+• Normal — use this value to specify the usual cyclic prefix.
+This parameter corresponds to 14 OFDM symbols in the slot.

-• Extended - use this value to specify an extended cyclic prefix.
-This parameter corresponds to 12 OFDM characters in the slot.
-For the numbering specified in the standard [1] in section 4.2, the extended cyclic prefix length applies only for 60 kHz subcarrier spacing.
+• Extended — use this value to specify an extended cyclic prefix.
+This parameter corresponds to 12 OFDM symbols in the slot.
+For the numbering specified in the standard [1] in section 4.2, the length of the extended cyclic prefix is used only for the distance between subcarriers of 60 kHz.

 Dependencies

-To use this parameters, uncheck the Input ports checkbox.
+To use this option, uncheck the Input ports checkbox.

 Block parameter